gambitproject/gambit/INSTALL.md

 OS X users should being by following the Un\*x/Linux instructions above.
-This will create the command-line tools, and the graphical interface binary called 'gambit'.
+This will create the command-line tools, and the graphical interface binary called `gambit`.
 This graphical interface binary requires an X server to run correctly.

 For a more native OS X experience, after completing the Un*x/Linux